roeegro/SwimFix/README.md

 	- Final score based on the detected error.
 - **OS**: Ubuntu 18.04 for inference/training, Windows 10 for inference only.
 - **Training**:  Train your own model on your own data.
-	- Prepare and transform your data
+	- Prepare and transform your data so it can fit the model.
-	- Currently we do not support deployment of the model
+	- Currently we do not support deployment of the model.
-	- You can find a complete walk-through guide [here](https://github.com/roeegro/SwimFix/blob/master/training/README.md)
+	- You can find a complete walk-through guide [here](https://github.com/roeegro/SwimFix/blob/master/training/README.md).

 >**TODO**: put the impression video here